Chagas disease (American trypanosomiasis)

 - maintaining and consolidating advances made in disease control,

 - emergence of Chagas disease in regions previously considered to be free of the disease – such as the Amazon basin,

 - persistence in regions where control had been in progress, such as the Chaco region of Bolivia,

 - spread of the disease mainly due to increasing population mobility between Latin America and the rest of the world, and

-- diagnosis and treatment access of millions of infected people.
+- enhanced access to diagnosis and treatment to millions of infected people

 To attain the goal of the elimination of Chagas disease transmission and provide health care for infected/ill patients, both in endemic and non-endemic countries, WHO aims to increase networking at the global level and reinforce regional and national capacities, focusing on:

 - strengthening world epidemiological surveillance and information systems,

 - preventing transmission by blood transfusion and organ transplantation in endemic and non-endemic countries,